A personal view

 There is factual information about St Ives in the relevant Huntingdonshire section of the UK & Ireland Genealogical Information Service site.
 Their idea is to help family historians world-wide find out more about the towns and villages of their ancestors.

-The Arts Society, Huntingdonshire meets monthly at the Burgess Hall, St Ives, and offers a lively programme of illustrated lectures, visits, study days and voluntary activities.
+The Arts Society, Huntingdonshire used to meet monthly at the Burgess Hall, St Ives, and offered a lively programme of illustrated lectures, visits, study days and voluntary activities.
 It hopes to resume these activities.

 The St Ives Photographic Club site provides basic information about the club, together with a chance to see some photos.